mesnaround/mesnaround.github.io/content/posts/managing_haos_db/index.md

 ```

 I am going to stop here for the moment, but clearly there is some more optimizations to be done.
+Some of the other custom sensors probably need tuning and better polling or disabling+automation may be the answer to that.
 I will continue to monitor this DB size in my Home Assistant dashboard.
 I guess it would be good to create an alert if it crosses a certain threshold (like 500MB) or if it changes by 50MB in 10 days or something.